(c. 1839 - 1862)

-He was a plumber working for his father in New York City when he enlisted at age 23 as a Private in Company A, 2nd New York Militia (82nd Infantry) Regiment, mustering on 21 May 1861.
+He was a plumber working for his father in New York City when he enlisted on 17 April 1861 at age 22 as a Private in Company A of the 2nd New York Militia (82nd Infantry) Regiment, mustering on 21 May 1861.
 He transferred to Company D on 15 July 1861.
 He was promoted to Corporal and Sergeant, dates not given.

 On the Campaign

 He was killed in action at Antietam on 17 September 1862.

 His parents George and Margaret Wilson arranged with Sharpsburg resident Aaron Good to recover and return Sergeant Wilson's remains home by train in May 1863.
 They later wrote him a testimonial letter about that service:

 85 W. 26th St.

 4 June 1863

 Mr. Aaron Good

 We received the remains of our son George Wilson (who fell at the Battle of Antietam on Sept.
 17th 1862) on last Friday evening at 6 o'clock, but had got a letter in the morning notifying us of their coming.
 On their arrival we felt satisfied that you had transacted your part of the contract faithfully and honorably, and likewise felt happy to see that you had paid that respect to the remains of one whom we had loved so dearly and had built our future hopes on more than we can describe at present.